 Figure 1.
 Wildfire and climate in the central Rocky Mountains.
-(A) Central Rocky Mountains (“ecoregion”) and focal study area, with fire perimeters from 1984-2020 (excluding 2019, and with 2020 in thicker outlines).
-The 20 lakes with paleo-fire records are shown with white circles; lakes recording fire events during the early Medieval Climate Anomaly, c.
+(A) Central Rocky Mountains (“Ecoregion”) and focal study area, with fire perimeters from 1984-2019 (thin, light-red lines) and 2020 (thick, dark-red lines).
+The 20 lakes with published paleo-fire records are shown with white circles; lakes recording fire events during the early Medieval Climate Anomaly, c.
 770-870 CE, are shown in red.
-(B) Area burned for fire perimeters displayed in (A) and average May-September vapor pressure deficit (VDP) from Grand Lake, Colorado.
-Percentages above red bars are the proportion of total area burned contributed by the given year. *No area burned data for 2019 due to the lack of processing of the MTBS dataset as of time of manuscript preparation; 2019 was not an active fire season in the study area.
+The general locations of published tree-ring-based stand-age and fire-scar records used to reconstruct fire extent are shown with white squares; the geographic extent represented by each study exceeds the extent of the symbols.
+(B) Ecoregion-wide area burned for fire perimeters displayed in (A) and average May-September vapor pressure deficit (VDP).
+Percentages above red bars are the proportion of total area burned (from 1984-2020) contributed by the given year.